Setup Guide

 Can I use Tap to Pay on iPhone if I'm a sole proprietor?

 Yes.
-Sole proprietors can accept Tap to Pay on iPhone.
-You'll typically need your SSN (instead of an EIN), your full legal name, your business name (DBA if you have one), and a US bank account in your name or your business's name.
-The approval process is the same as for an LLC or corporation.
+You'll typically use your SSN instead of an EIN, plus your legal name, business name or DBA, and a US bank account.
+The approval process is the same as for an LLC.

 Can multiple employees accept payments on their own iPhones?